JoeFerri/QuantumLog/README.md

 ---

 ## Documentation
+Currently, the documentation on the site covers only the technical aspects of planning, design and development.
+Documentation on user use will be produced in the final and testing phase.

-TODO: For the documentation see the notes inside the source code or [wiki page](https://github.com/JoeFerri/QuantumLog/wiki)
+For the documentation see the notes inside the source code or [docs page](https://joeferri.github.io/QuantumLog/)

 ---